Steven J. Corwin, MD

 Prior to his appointment as CEO, Dr. Corwin served as NewYork-Presbyterian Hospital’s Executive Vice President and Chief Operating Officer, where he oversaw day-to-day operations across five campuses.
 Dr. Corwin joined the NewYork-Presbyterian team in 1979.
 From 1998 to 2005, he was the organization’s Senior Vice President and Chief Medical Officer.

 Dr. Corwin is Immediate Past Chairman of the Health Care Systems Council of the American Hospital Association, Past Chairman of the Healthcare Association of New York State, and Past Chairman of the Greater New York Hospital Association.
 He remains on the board of each of these organizations and is a Board Member at the New York Academy of Medicine.
 In addition, he is a member of the Citizens’ Committee for Children of New York’s Corporate Advisory Council, the Association for a Better New York’s Census 2020 Committee, and a member of the Mayor’s Fund Board of Advisors.
 In 2020, the Foreign Policy Association awarded Dr. Corwin its highest honor, the Foreign Policy Association Medal, in recognition of his work to expand public knowledge of responsible internationalism.
 Also in 2020, Dr. Corwin was inducted into the Crain’s New York Business Hall of Fame.
+In May 2021, Dr. Corwin was elected to membership in the American Academy of Arts and Sciences.

 A cardiologist and internist, Dr. Corwin obtained his undergraduate and medical degrees from Northwestern University, graduating summa cum laude and with Alpha Omega Alpha honors.
 He completed both his internal medicine residency and cardiology training at Columbia-Presbyterian Medical Center.